Welcome to Gadsden State Community College’s Clinical Laboratory Science Program website!

 A CLT works in clinical laboratories at hospitals, doctor's offices, reference labs, biotechnology labs and non-clinical industrial labs.

 Our Program is a five semester program that involves comprehensive coursework, on-campus laboratory training, and clinical education.
 Our lecture and laboratory courses are offered on the George Wallace Campus in Gadsden.
-Clinical rotations are offered at nine facilities in several local counties.
+Clinical rotations are offered at ten facilities in several local counties.